-It is easy to show that recognizing visibility graph of polygon with holes belong to $\exists \Real$.
-While the stretchability problem is $\exists \Real-Complete$ and our reduction is polynomial, Theorem~\ref{thm:1_1} implies the $\exists \Real-Hardness$ of recognizing visibility graph of polygon with holes.
+It is easy to show that recognizing the visibility graph of a polygon with holes belongs to $\exists \Real$.
+On the other hand, the stretchability problem is $\exists \Real\text{-}Complete$, and our reduction is polynomial.
+Then, Theorem~\ref{thm:1_1} implies the $\exists \Real\text{-}Hardness$ of recognizing the visibility graph of a polygon with holes.
 Therefore, we have the following theorem.